dubloid/azuracast-widgets/README.md

+Thanks to jesseward for the excellent basis for displaying information from the radio station!

 # azuracast-widgets
 Repo of JS/CSS widgets that interact with the AzuraCast API.
 These widgets are to be embeded or implemented in sites that host Azuracast stations.